czyang/goblin-den/posts/goblin-introduction.md

 I developed what I believe to be the simplest and cleanest design.

 ## My solution
-### 1. I've chosen to use Markdown as the source format for my blog posts.
+### 1. Use Markdown as the source format for blog posts

 Markdown is incredibly simple and user-friendly, with numerous online and native tools available to create and modify Markdown files.
 In the near future, I plan to use Github as my blog editor.
 This setup will allow me to create, read,